thesephist/shelf.page/FEEDBACK.md

 - It's basically my JSON DB for polyx/etc but automatically done for you.
 - Feels almost like my data and state management is all taken care of, and I'm just in charge of rendering the view.
     - Feels like the nice UX of React, thinking of view as a function of state, not thinking of state management.
+- A really helpful thing to do right after determining the data schema seems to be to map it to a DOM structure where every JSON node has a place to anchor.
+This helps assign `data-` directives later.